Brett-Tanner/Journal/Sep_22.md

 ### Odin Project - Databases
 - Read "Databases and SQL"
-    - SQL likes lines to end with a ';' and '' over ""
+    - SQL likes lines to end with a ';'
+    - Use single quotes '' for strings
     - CRUD is Create, Read, Update, Destroy; not sure I've ever actually heard that before
     - Schema:
         - The file which stores the layout info for your database